-In this blog post, I cover how to create a bootable USB drive using Diskpart.
+In this blog post, I cover how to create a bootable USB flash drive using Diskpart.
 It does not mean you have to have Windows 10 installed.
 The below advice works for all versions of Windows, including Windows Server.

 Here’s how you do it: